taborinstein/notes/HSSA/ResearchHW.md

 <!-- I'm not trying to use wikipedia for everything, it's usually just the first source I find -->
 **Source G:**
 Library of Congress, The Beginnings of American Railroads and Mapping, accessed 15 Sep 2023, https://www.loc.gov/collections/railroad-maps-1828-to-1900/articles-and-essays/history-of-railroads-and-maps/the-beginnings-of-american-railroads-and-mapping/

+# Part 2
+Catalogs:
+1. (Logan Library Catalog) "Mechanization", basic search, 13 hits, 1 relevant
+2. (Purdue Catalog) "Industrial Revolution" AND "Mechanization" AND "19th Century", advanced search, 35 results, 4 relevant?
+3. (IU Catalog) "Automobile" AND "Assembly Line", advanced search, 31 results, 2 relevant Academic Search Complete:
+1. "Steam engine" AND "Automation", advanced search, 14 results, 2 relevant
+2. "World War II industry" AND "factory", advanced search, 11 results, 1 relevant
+3. "water wheel" AND "mill" AND "history", advanced search, 6 results, 1 relevant
+JSTOR:
+1. ((pulley block) AND (mass production)) AND ((assembly line)) NOT ((car)), advanced search, 101 results, most relevant
+2. ((bulk material handling)) AND ((industrial revolution)) AND ((flour mill)) AND ((mass production)) AND ((steam engine)) NOT ((agriculture)), advanced search, 128 results, most relevant
+3. ((Henry ford)) AND ((World War II)) AND ((mass production)) AND ((automation)) AND ((mechanization)) NOT ((agriculture)), advanced search, 98 results, most relevant
+Technology and Culture:
+- Basic search of "Mechanization," 13 results, 3 relevant

+# Part 3
+Atack, Jeremy, Robert A. Margo, and Paul W. Rhode. “‘Mechanization Takes Command?’: Powered Machinery and Production Times in Late Nineteenth-Century American Manufacturing.”
+The Journal of economic history 82, no. 3 (2022): 663–689.
+(Purdue Library Catalog)

+Emery, Fred.
+“THE ASSEMBLY LINE: ITS LOGIC AND OUR FUTURE.”
+International Studies of Management & Organization 8, no. 1/2 (1978): 82–100. http://www.jstor.org/stable/41575564.

+~~Meulen, Jacob Vander.
+1997.
+“World War II Aircraft Industry in the West.”
+Journal of the West 36 (3): 78–84. https://search.ebscohost.com/login.aspx?direct=true&AuthType=sso&db=a9h&AN=9709123132&site=ehost-live&scope=site.~~

+Rosenbloom, Richard S. "Men and Machines: Some 19th-Century Analyses of Mechanization."
+Technology and Culture 5, no. 4 (1964): 489-511. muse.jhu.edu/article/894815.

+Sicilia, David B. “Steam Power and the Progress of Industry in the Late Nineteenth Century.”
+Theory & Society 15, no. 1/2 (January 1986): 287–99. doi:10.1007/BF00156935.

+Smith, Norman A. F. 1980.
+“Water Power.”
+History Today 30 (3): 37. https://search.ebscohost.com/login.aspx?direct=true&AuthType=sso&db=a9h&AN=4864928&site=ehost-live&scope=site.

+# Notes after meeting
+-> focus on grain, flour, etc. look at mineapolis museum website, could have interesting dates, people, etc. pick spot in timeline, work way out from there don't work on multiple parts at once, focus on one